giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v8.4.0.md

 date: '2019-08-14T10:00:00+00:00'
 description: Release notes for Azure workload cluster release v8.4.0, published on 14 August 2019, 10:00
-title: workload cluster release v8.4.0 for Azure
+title: Workload cluster release v8.4.0 for Azure
 ---

 This release contains Kubernetes 1.14.6 and therefore fixes for CVE-2019-9512 and CVE-2019-9514.